Franklin Game Reserve, Bloemfontein

 The Franklin Game Reserve is a unique 250-hectare wildlife reserve in the heart of Bloemfontein.

-Walking in the Franklin Game Reserve is permitted but it is not advised that you walk alone.
-You can also take a day drive to the top of Naval Hill in the reserve, where you can absorb the best possible view of the city.
+For safety reasons, it's best not to walk alone in the reserve, even though walking is permitted.
+You can also take a day drive to the top of Naval Hill in the reserve, where you can take in the city view.

 One of several urban legends about the White Horse is that every time a maiden is kissed on Naval Hill, it moves a step forward.